Nivalyx/osu-wiki/wiki/Community/osu!dev_Discord_server/en.md

 The permanent invite link is <https://discord.gg/ppy>.

-People new to the server may feel free to introduce themselves in the `#introductions` channel, but doing so is not a requirement to interact with the rest of the server.
+People new to the server are free to introduce themselves in the `#introductions` channel, but doing so is not a requirement to interact with the rest of the server.

 ## Channels

-Each main development discussed in the server has its own channel:
+The osu!dev Discord server features a number of channels, each with its own focus in projects and developments.

 ### General